Update on 16 Mar, 23

 You should also check the seat availability for the year you are appearing, in addition to continuing to prepare consistently.
 It can be verified by going to the website of the college where you wish to apply for your degree program.
-For example, 1115 seats were available for JEE advanced certified students at IIT Bombay in 2019.
+For example, 1115 seats were available for JEE advanced certified students at IIT Bombay.

 These are some of the significant distinctions between JEE Main and Advanced preparation that you should be aware of before taking any of these entrance exams.
 Being aware of these factors will enable you to perform well in tests and, as a result, secure a good career.

 I hope this article's difference between JEE Main and JEE Advanced really helped you understand the difference between those two.